 RECYCLING OUR PACKAGING

 In addition to buying recycled and recyclable packaging, all of the excess day to day packaging used in our fulfilment centre is compacted, bailed and collected by a local recycling company.
-Our aim is to increase recycling waste and reduce land fill waste by 5% every three months of the year.

 IN OUR WAREHOUSE

 We manage 170,000 sq. feet of warehouse space, which uses a considerable amount of power to operate, particularly during the Winter.
 To help reduce our energy consumption wherever possible we looked towards more innovative methods of lighting to save energy.

 We have installed auto-switch lights in each warehouse aisle.
 This makes lights go on as movement is detected in the area and go out when there is none.
 As a result of this initiative alone we have reduced our consumption by 390Kwh to 294Kwh, saving 25%.

 We have also changed some of our packaging materials recently, including air filled cushions for void fill and impact protection.
 These themselves are made from recycled materials and can also be recycled themselves.
 Because they are air-filled there is little material used in their production and they don’t add much weight to your parcel.